watsonshih/ntust_5G_slicing_eMBB/README.md

 ## 8. Conclusion

-This study investigated the performance impact of S-NSSAI-based network slicing in a free5GC environment under concurrent traffic load, comparing it to a scenario where UEs with different traffic profiles competed under a shared default network policy.
+This study investigated the performance impact of S-NSSAI-based network slicing in a free5GC environment under concurrent traffic load from two UEs with different bandwidth demands.
+The core comparison was between a "Baseline-Competing" scenario (UEs sharing a default policy) and a "Slicing-Competing" scenario (UEs assigned to logically distinct S-NSSAIs).
 Experiments were conducted over 5 repetitions with a 180-second duration per test.

 **Key Conclusions**:

-1.  **Limited Performance Differentiation through Logical Slicing Alone**: In the tested competitive scenarios, the introduction of S-NSSAI-based logical slicing did not yield statistically significant improvements in throughput, jitter, or (for the most part) RTT for either the high-bandwidth or medium-bandwidth UE when compared to a scenario where both UEs shared a common default policy.
-Both UEs consistently achieved their target throughputs with zero packet loss regardless of the competitive policy configuration (shared vs. sliced).
+1.  **Limited Performance Differentiation through Logical Slicing Alone**: In the tested competitive scenarios, the introduction of S-NSSAI-based logical slicing did not yield statistically significant improvements or degradations in average throughput or jitter for either the high-bandwidth (UE1) or medium-bandwidth (UE2) UE when compared to a scenario where both UEs competed under a common, undifferentiated policy.
+Both UEs consistently achieved their target throughputs with zero packet loss in both competitive setups.
-2.  **Latency for Medium-Traffic UE**: A minor but statistically significant increase in *average* RTT was observed for the medium-traffic UE (UE2) when specific S-NSSAI-based slicing was applied during contention, compared to the baseline shared-policy contention.
-However, its 95th percentile RTT did not show a significant difference, suggesting the practical impact of this average RTT increase was likely minimal in this low-latency environment.
+2.  **Latency (RTT) Observations**: For the high-bandwidth UE (UE1), latency metrics did not differ significantly between the two competitive scenarios.
+For the medium-bandwidth UE (UE2), its **average RTT was statistically significantly higher** in the "Slicing-Competing" scenario compared to the "Baseline-Competing" scenario (p=0.0420).
+However, this difference was marginal in absolute terms, and its 95th percentile RTT showed no significant difference.
-3.  **Impact of UPF QoS Capabilities**: The findings underscore the critical role of the User Plane Function's (UPF) QoS enforcement capabilities.
-The observed lack of strong performance isolation or benefit from logical slicing in this free5GC setup (using the default gtp5g kernel module) is consistent with its known limitations in strictly enforcing data plane QoS differentiation (e.g., GBR, MBR, priority scheduling).
+3.  **Implications of UPF QoS Capabilities**: The findings underscore the critical role of the User Plane Function's (UPF) QoS enforcement capabilities.
+The observed lack of strong performance differentiation or clear isolation benefits from S-NSSAI based slicing in this free5GC setup (using the default gtp5g kernel module) is consistent with its known limitations in strictly enforcing data plane QoS differentiation.
-4.  **Recommendation on Slicing Strategy**: Based on these results, in environments with similar UPF QoS enforcement limitations and where network capacity is not the primary constraining factor for the offered load, **implementing S-NSSAI-based logical slicing might not provide substantial performance advantages or isolation over a well-managed shared network policy.** The decision to implement slicing should therefore be carefully weighed.
-If strict QoS guarantees and robust isolation are paramount, a UPF with more advanced traffic management and enforcement features would be essential.
-In scenarios where overall demand is well within system capacity, the overhead or minor performance variations introduced by slice management (as hinted by UE2's average RTT) might not justify its implementation without more effective data plane mechanisms. **It suggests that a "one-size-fits-all" slicing approach may not always be optimal; instead, slicing should be strategically applied where clear differentiation and guaranteed service levels are critical and can be enforced by the underlying infrastructure.**
+4.  **Recommendation on Slicing Strategy**: Based on these results, in environments with similar UPF QoS enforcement limitations and where network capacity is not the primary constraining factor for the offered load, **implementing S-NSSAI-based logical slicing alone may not provide substantial performance advantages or robust isolation over a well-managed shared network policy for the tested UDP traffic profiles.** In such contexts where demands are relatively low and UPF capabilities are limited, the overhead of managing distinct slice policies might not be justified if it does not translate to tangible and consistent user experience improvements.
+Slicing may offer more value when combined with a UPF capable of more granular QoS enforcement or when specific logical separation for management, security, or routing to different UPFs/DNs is the primary goal, rather than purely performance-based isolation with the current UPF.

 Further analysis of resource consumption data from Prometheus is recommended to correlate these network KPIs with NF-level resource utilization under different competitive scenarios.